kartikshankar-nyc/anjaneyainnovations/src/content/values/integrity.md

 ---
 title: Integrity
-description: Upholding the highest ethical standards.
-Radical honesty and transparency in every interaction with clients and partners.
+description: We operate with unwavering ethical standards and transparency.
+Every recommendation, solution, and action is guided by what genuinely serves our clients' best interests, creating relationships built on trust and accountability.
 order: 1
 ---